oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 The order here is important, this is because the basic stockmanager service is only looking for deployments which match the selector of `app: stockmanager`, so if we were to just roll out the new version then the service would match the old and new versions.

+Let's switch to the right directory

+- In the OCI Cloud Shell type :
+  - `cd $HOME/helidon-kubernetes/service-mesh`

 First we need to make a small change to our existing stock manager deployment, adding  the version number to the deployment, this will let us differentiate it from the newer version we are about to deploy.

 - In the OCI Cloud shell type